-Providence College recently received its first major grant award from the Clare Boothe Luce Program at the
+Providence College received its first major grant award from the Clare Boothe Luce Program at the

-Henry Luce Foundation.
-The award will support eight Clare Boothe Luce Undergraduate Scholarships in
+Henry Luce Foundation in 2016.
+The award supports eight Clare Boothe Luce Undergraduate Scholarships in

 computer science for exceptional senior female students.

-Two scholarships will be awarded each year starting in academic year 2017-18 and concluding in academic year 2020-21.
+Two scholarships are awarded each year, concluding in academic year 2020-21.

 Applicants must be current junior female students with a declared major in chemistry, applied physics, mathematics or computer science, have a minimum 3.0 cumulative GPA, U.S. Citizenship, previous undergraduate research experience, and plans to pursue either an advanced degree or an immediate career in their field upon graduation.
 If selected, recipients will be required to maintain a 3.0 GPA during their senior year.